astronomer/docs/astro/develop-project.md

 ## Add DAGs

-In Apache Airflow, data pipelines are defined in Python code as Directed Acyclic Graph (DAGs).
+In Apache Airflow, data pipelines are defined in Python code as Directed Acyclic Graphs (DAGs).
 A DAG is a collection of tasks and dependencies between tasks that are defined as code.
 See [Introduction to Airflow DAGs](learn/dags.md).

 DAGs are stored in the `dags` folder of your Astro project.
 To add a DAG to your project:

-1. Add the `.py` file to this folder.
-The name of the file is what appears in the Airflow UI as the `dag_id`, or the name of the DAG.
+1. Add the `.py` file to the `dags` folder.
+The name of the file determines its `dag_id` and appears in the Airflow UI as the name of the DAG.
 You cannot have more than one DAG with the same `dag_id`.
 2. Save your changes to your code editor.
 If you're using a Mac, use **Command-S**.
 3. Refresh your Airflow browser.

 :::tip

-You don't need a local Airflow environment to test an individual DAG.
-Use the `astro run <dag-id>` command to run a DAG and see task logs from the command line and without the Airflow webserver or scheduler.
+Use the `astro run <dag-id>` command to run and debug a DAG from the command line without starting a local Airflow environment.
+This is an alternative to testing your entire Astro project with the Airflow webserver and scheduler.
 See [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).

 :::